Below is a list of the screening tests involved when undergoing treatment using donor gametes.

 Gonorrhoea is a sexually transmitted infection (STI) caused by the bacterium Neisseria gonorrhoeae.
 Untreated gonorrhoea can cause pelvic inflammatory disease (PID) and during pregnancy is associated with adverse obstetric outcomes.

 Testing is used to confirm the presence of adequate protection against the rubella virus and to detect a recent or past infection.
 It can also be used to identify those who have never been exposed to the virus or have not been vaccinated.
 This test is ordered on all pregnant women and those planning to become pregnant to verify that they have a sufficient amount of rubella antibodies to protect them from infection.
 If contracted during pregnancy, this disease may have severe effects on the developing fetus, including:

 Group and typing of expectant mothers and newborns may indicate the potential for ABO hemolytic disease of the newborn (maternal antibodies cross the placental barrier to the fetal circulation system causing the destruction of fetal red blood cells).
 Rh (D) typing is used to determinate Rh immunoglobulin candidacy (anti D) for a prenatal and postpartum patient.
 During pregnancy, a small amount of fetal blood can enter the maternal circulation system.
 If the mother and the foetus are different Rh factors, the mother can develop an immune response against the fetal red blood cells.
 This can result in another form of ABO haemolytic disease.

-City Fertility recommends all known donors are also screened for either basic or extended carrier screen.
+It is compulsory for all known donors and patients providing genetic material to complete the extended genetic carrier screening.
 Please discuss with your fertility specialist which type of carrier screening is recommended for you and your known donor.

 If you have any questions regarding any of the above screening tests, please contact your treating specialist or a fertility nurse at your City Fertility clinic.